deepskystacker/DSS/Installers/README.txt

     This should be a) much faster, and b) should result in consistent image scaling.
     Also write these keywords when writing FITS floating point files.

-2. Bug fix: Fix rounding error in "stack recap" daolog in calculation of total exposure time.
+2. Bug fix: Fix rounding error in "stack recap" dialogue in calculation of total exposure time.

 3. Bug fix: Resolve problems with handling of saving filelist (empty extension amongst others).